Zonulispira crocata

 Zonulispira crocata, common name the Sanibel turrid, is a species of sea snail, a marine gastropod mollusc in the family Pseudomelatomidae.

 Description

 The length of the shell varies between 20 mm and 29 mm.

 The shell is pyramidally oblong, transversely elevately striated and longitudinally ribbed.
 The body whorl is furnished with a small gibbous tubercle.
 The siphonal canal is very short.
 The aperture is short.
 The sinus broad and large.
 The color of the shell is whitish, covered with a saffron-olive epidermis.

 Distribution

-Z. crocata can be found off the western coast of Florida to the Florida Keys.
+Z. crocata can be found off the western coast of Florida, United States to the Florida Keys, United States.